maltaisn/msdf-gdx/README.md

 Skin skin = new Skin()
 skin.add("roboto", font);
 ```
-When creating a font, the glyph size in the atlas (the `-s` option)
+When creating a font, the glyph size in the atlas (the `-s` option used when generating it)
 and the distance range (the `-r` option) must be specified.

 #### FontStyle